IdentityPython/idpy-oidc/doc/server/contents/clients.rst

     }

-This then means that access_tokens can be used any number of times, can not be used to mint other tokens and will expire after 300 seconds which is the default for any token.
-An authorization_code can only used once and it can be used to mint access_tokens and refresh_tokens.
-Note that normally an authorization_code is used to mint an access_token and a refresh_token at the same time.
-Such a dual minting is counted as one usage.
+This then means that access_tokens can be used any number of times, can not be used to mint other tokens and will expire after 300 seconds.
+These are the default for any token.
+An authorization_code can only be used once and it can be used to mint access_tokens and refresh_tokens.
+Note that normally an authorization_code is used to mint several different types of tokens at the same time.
+Such a multiple minting is counted as one usage.
 And lastly an refresh_token can be used to mint access_tokens any number of times.
 An *expires_in* of -1 means that the token will never expire.